Gaudi111/ha_snmp_apc_ups/README.md

 cpu load averages (1/2/3)
 ..more to come

-Modified version, based on original repo.
+Modified version, based on original repo by @weltmeyer.
 Added more features like
 - Community configuration from setup
 - Added 1 min / 5 min / 15 min load
 - Added Uptime